StanislavKozel/Portfolio-1/README.md

  - google map
  - opening hours
 ## Footer
- - classic footer with links to social media positioned to the right hand side
+ - a classic footer with links to social media positioned to the right hand side
 # Technology used
  - HTML5
  - CSS3